openbmc/bmcweb/DEVELOPING.md

 - PowerState
 - Thermal
-    - Shall be included if component contains temperature sensors, otherwise shall be omited.
+    - Shall be included if component contains temperature sensors, otherwise shall be omitted.
 - Power
-    - Shall be included if component contains voltage/current sensing components, otherwise will be omited.
+    - Shall be included if component contains voltage/current sensing components, otherwise will be omitted.

 #### /redfish/v1/Chassis/<ChassisName>/Thermal